 - Chase Freedom Unlimited®

-The first two (plus the Chase Sapphire Preferred) are often considered “premium” cards because the Ultimate Rewards points you earn from them come with the ability to transfer to airline/hotel partners.
-The other cards do not have that ability by themselves, but you can combine your Ultimate Rewards points into one of your premium card accounts to make all the more valuable transferable points.
+The first two (plus the Chase Sapphire Preferred) are often considered “premium” cards because the Ultimate Rewards® points you earn from them come with the ability to transfer to airline/hotel partners.
+The other Chase cards do not have that ability, but you can combine your Chase Ultimate Rewards® points into one of your premium card accounts to create more valuable transferable points.